 Your API version controls the API and webhook behaviour you see (for example, what properties you see in responses, what parameters you’re permitted to send in requests, and so on).
 When a breaking change is introduced to the Railz API, a new semantic version is released.
 To avoid breaking your code, we don’t change your version until you’re ready to upgrade.

 We consider the following changes backwards compatible:

-- Adding new optional parameters to existing endpoints
+- Adding new optional request parameters to existing API methods.

-- Adding new data elements to existing responses
+- Adding new properties to existing API responses.

 - Adding new response codes

 - Changing the order of properties in existing API responses.